CoolGuySergey/ProjectSRH/README.md

-# SRHClusterMapper: an analytics tool for the detection of assumption violations prior to tree-building
+# SRHClusterMapper: an analytics tool subsetting large alignments based on assumption violations

 SRHClusterMapper is a web(**on-hold)/CLI tool made with the aim to clearly visualise and divide a given large alignment into subsets where all within-subset seqeunce-pairs meet common model-assumptions.
 The symmetry tests enable a divide-and-conquer protocol that saves resources comparing sequences that should not participate in the same phylogenetic analysis.